- June 18, 1984

-James Moffat is an Australian racing driver who currently competes in the V8 Supercars Championship with Garry Rogers Motorsport's Holden Commodore.
+James Moffat is an Australian racing driver who competed seven full seasons in the V8 Supercars Championship with three different teams.
 James debuted in the V8SC in 2010, recording more than 200 starts and winning two races.
 In the Australian greatest race, the Bathurst 1000, his best result was the second place in 2014, together in the #360 Nissan Altima with Taz Douglas.

 As the son of the racing legend, James grew up around racing and immediately developed a similar passion for motorsport.
 He started a career in kart racing in 1998.
 He competed successfully in karts until the end of 2002.
 Then he made a move into bigger cars, entering some races of the Victorian Formula Ford Championship and Queensland Sports Sedan Championship.

 In 2004, he expanded his racing activities in the Victorian Formula Ford but also participated on the national level, entering the Kumho Tyres Lotus Trophy, the one-make series for Lotus Elise production cars.
 He finished in the second place, narrowly losing a title to Damien French.

 In 2005, James entered his first V8 competition.
 It was the Australian V8 Ute Racing Series, in which he was driving a Ford Falcon XR8 Ute for Alan Grice Racing.
 With three podiums, he finished seventh in the points.

 James skipped racing in 2006, returning to the race track in the 2007 Australian Formula Ford Championship.
 He was driving for Sonic Motor Racing Services, being among the front-runners for the entire season.
 He scored three wins and eleven podiums to finish third in the points, behind Tim Blanchard and Ashley Walsh.